Hvalávirkjun Hydropower Project

 Key concerns include divided community opinion, likely impact on untouched wilderness, and the need to protect biodiversity.
 However, strong governance, detailed environmental studies, and updated consultation efforts are in place.
 If planning continues as intended, the project could sustainably support Iceland’s energy needs and climate goals.

-Evidence of the distribution of the assessment report to provide comments is available here.
+Evidence of report distribution is available here.

 Learn more about VesturVerk.